-Every business operating at a global or even multi-national scale runs into challenges with their marketing data.
+Every business operating at a global or even multi-national scale runs into challenges with their digital marketing data.
 Maintaining data governance that allows for centralized lead storage without limiting local teams can be quite a challenge.
 Unfortunately, too few organizations give enough attention to the biggest source of their data governance issues: Data Collection.

-While there are many ways you can organize data across your marketing stack and improve data hygiene, the most important improvements begin with the capturing of leads and collection of lead data.
+While there are many ways you can organize data across your digital marketing stack and improve data hygiene, the most important improvements begin with the capturing of leads and collection of lead data.

 Creating web forms and landing pages may seem like a simple task until you factor in the ever-growing needs of local marketing teams.
 These demands must be met while still allowing the data collected by those teams to integrate seamlessly with your CRM, CMS and marketing automation platforms.
 Whether you’re using Eloqua, Marketo, HubSpot or any other Marketing Automation platform, failing to integrate this data through proper form governance causes major issues that limit your ability to leverage marketing automation, generate accurate analytics and efficiently run your business.